Topical fluoride: Silver diamine solution

 However, the SDF solution results in permanent black staining on the teeth's decayed proportion.
 This may be unacceptable by some individuals with aesthetic concerns.

-SDF, in addition to performing the functions of conventional topical fluorides, is suggested to have collagen-conserving properties and an additional antibacterial action owing to the presence of silver.
+SDF, in addition to performing the functions of conventional topical fluorides, is said to have collagen-conserving properties and an additional antibacterial action owing to the presence of silver.
 While multiple clinical trials demonstrate that 38% SDF is more effective than 5% sodium fluoride varnish in preventing ECC, it is currently unavailable in many countries due to insufficient research data.

 Adverse effects

 Increased exposure of fluoride may lead to certain adverse side effects, including dental fluorosis and developmental neurotoxicity.
 Other rare side effects include skin rash and hypersensitivity reactions.
 In severe cases, fluoride overdose may lead to acute toxicity.

 Dental fluorosis

 Dental fluorosis is a dose-dependent adverse drug effect featured by temporary white marks.
 It can be induced by increased fluoride exposure, typically from stannous fluoride-containing products or fluoridated water.
 Excess intake of fluoride leads to overabundance of structurally-weak fluorapatite formed inside the enamel, resulting in increased brittleness of teeth.
 In severe dental fluorosis, brown or yellow staining may appear on teeth.
 Children under the age of eight are susceptible to dental fluorosis.